hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 Now that we know what type of information is inside of our gtf file, let's explore our commands to answer a simple question about our data: **how many unique exons are present on chromosome 1 using `chr1-hg19_genes.gtf`?**

-To determine the number of unique exons on chromosome 1, we are going to perform a series of steps:
+To determine the number of unique exons on chromosome 1, we are going to perform a series of steps as shown below.
+In this exercise, you need to figure out the command line for each step.

 	1. Extract only the genomic coordinates of exon features
 	2. Subset dataset to only keep genomic coordinates